titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ![/uploads/The Aquascaphe diving watch by Baltic Watch.png](https://app.forestry.io/sites/nou8xpqulay7uq/body-media//uploads/The Aquascaphe diving watch by Baltic Watch.png)

 If you are a watch enthusiast, you are most likely familiar with the french microbrand Baltic Watch.
-Like many new watch microbrands, Baltic Watch began on the crowdfunding platform Kickstarter.
-Their first two vintage-looking watches, the HMS 001 and the BICOMPAX 001, were launched in 2018 on Kickstarter.
+Like many new microbrand, Baltic Watch sprouted on the crowdfunding platform Kickstarter.
+The French team behind the brand released on Kickstarter in 2018 two vintage-looking watches.
+The HMS 001 and the BICOMPAX 001.
 Within 30 days, Baltic Watch raised EUR 514,806 from 1,044 backers.

+{picture side to side of both watches}

 Thanks to their unique design and high quality, Baltic managed to grow a large community, which allowed them to launch their third watch on their own, without the help of Kickstarter.
 Fast-forwarding to 2019, Baltic Watch launched its first diving watch, a 38 mm timepiece baptized the Aquascaphe.